Lyudmila Gavrilova

-Biography
+Life and career

-Lyudmila Ivanovna Gavrilova was born November 17, 1951 in the city of Kaluga and spent her childhood in her hometown, where she later graduated from high school.
+Gavrilova was born on 17 November 1951, in the city of Kaluga and spent her childhood in her hometown, where she later graduated from high school.

 In 1973 she graduated from the Boris Shchukin Theatre Institute (Tatyana Kopteva's course).
 In the same year she joined the troupe of Moscow Satire Theatre under the direction of Valentin Pluchek.

 In 1973 she made her debut in the title role in the play Pippi Longstocking directed by Margarita Mikaelyan.

+Gavrilova died on 24 September 2025, at the age of 73.